-The PEWI Walk On Riding Toy is a fun alternative to a peddle-less push bike or scooter.
-It has a foam-padded seat and easy-grip plastic handles.
+The PEWI Walk On Riding Toy is a fun alternative to a peddle-less push bike or scooter till your kids start riding.
+Its seat lifts with a soft foam pad and easy-grip plastic handles.
 The rotating wheels allow the toy to be pushed in any direction without leaving marks on your floors.
 And the “Y” design has a narrower wheelbase in the back, allowing enough legroom for older kids, and a wide front base for stability.

-The lightweight aluminum frame allows it to come in at under 4 pounds and makes it versatile for transport.
+The light weight aluminum frame allows it to come in at under 4 pounds and makes it versatile for transport.
+Its weight is much lighter than other ride on toys.
 It’s available in pink, blue, or red, and is suited to level, smooth surfaces indoors or out.

 Radio Flyer 4-in-1 Stroll N Trike